Yagotzirck/erad_ripper/README.md

 If you're invoking it from the command line, keep in mind that the tool is case-sensitive, so e.g. this won't work:

 	erad_ripper main.rid
-as well as any other command where the file passed as a parameter isn't entirely uppercase.
+as well as any other command where the file passed as a parameter isn't wholly uppercase.

 Once the extractor has done its thing, you should have the extracted resources in a subfolder located in the same path as the file you passed as a parameter (if you didn't use the drag-and-drop method, you should see the subfolder's path